Why am I not losing weight on Mounjaro?

 How long will it take to lose weight with Mounjaro?

-Average weight loss: 1 to 3% body weight
+Month 1: 1 to 3% of body weight.

-Average weight loss: 8 to 9% body weight
+Month 3: 8 to 9% of body weight.

-Average weight loss after 17 months: 16 to 22.5% body weight
+Average weight loss after 17 months: 16 to 22.5% of body weight.

-Stick with it until your next check in
+Stick with it until your next check-in

 Your doctor will regularly check in to see how you're progressing on your weight loss journey.
 Part of this check-in process will be to see how much weight you've lost.
 If you're taking your treatment as prescribed and sticking to your diet and exercise plan but still not seeing results, they will work with you to make a plan of action and find a solution.